kiks7/blog/content/notes/A Reverse Engineering Journey Walkthrough.md

 ---

 ## Introduction
 This blog post is about a manually Reverse Engineered challenge I have written for this year [NoHat24](https://www.nohat.it/) security conference.
 The conference was a blast and we also did (as [Hacktive Security](https://www.hacktivesecurity.com/)) our best to contribute also with a [worskhop](https://www.nohat.it/workshops#alessandro_groppo) on Linux Kernel Fuzzing.
 The challenge is a compiled C/C++ binary that implements a custom TCP protocol that can be reversed and exploited to obtain the flag.
 The blog post objective is to guide a beginner person with a step by step and detailed walkthrough of the whole Reverse Engineering journey, dealing with a statically compiled binary.
-For the best experience, it is highly suggested to download the target binary from [here TODO ](TODO) and try to replicate described steps.
+For the best experience, it is highly suggested to download the target binary from [here ](https://github.com/hacktivesec/nohat24-blog-references/blob/main/re/challenge) and try to replicate described steps.

 ## The beginning of the journey
 First things  first, let's see what our binary is with a simple `file` command: